Ahmadalhindi/lithium-battery-recycle-blog/README.md

   - (400) Used for Paragraph

 ## Responsive Screens
-The website deliver a consistent and user-friendly experience across a wide range of devices, contributing to improved usability and accessibility.
+The website delivers a consistent and user-friendly experience across a wide range of devices, contributing to improved usability and accessibility.

 ### Breakpoints
 - **Desktop**: 992px and above
-  - Navigation bar with visiblity for logo and all items and buttons
+  - Navigation bar with visibility for logo and all items and buttons
   - Grid layout adjusts to accommodate larger screen sizes.
 - **Tablet**: 768px - 991px
-  - Navigation bar: logo remains visible but items and buttons may collapsing to a hamburger drop down menu.
+  - Navigation bar: logo remains visible, but items and buttons may collapse to a hamburger drop down menu.
   - Blogs will be listed vertically.
 - **Mobile**: Below 768px
-  - Navigation bar: the Logo and the hamburger icon will vertically aligned.
+  - Navigation bar: the Logo and the hamburger icon will vertically align.
   - Content stacks vertically for easier scrolling on smaller screens.

 \